 In the case of the FRONT MONTH T-NOTE FUTURE (September), it has slipped back below previously violated 139-20/-24 heavy congestion from the previous four months.
 However, the NEGATED DOWN Closing Price Reversal top from early March was in the 138-16/-00 range.
 While the key weekly Moving Averages are up in the mid 139-00 area, only a failure back below 138-00 would reinstate any aggressive downside momentum.
-139-20/-24 heavy congestion is reinstated as the next key higher resistance once again.
+139-20/-24 heavy congestion is reinstated as the next key higher resistance once again, which it is nearing again on the current sharp US EQUITIES selloff.

-Similarly, the previous strong sister BUND FUTURE had seen the MARCH CONTRACT rally back to fully test and exceed its 177.00-.50 resistance from last summer (weekly chart updated through Friday https://bit.ly/3goYcfg.)
+Similarly, the previous strong sister BUND FUTURE had seen the MARCH CONTRACT rally back to fully test and exceed its 177.00-.50 resistance from last summer (weekly chart updated through Friday https://bit.ly/3h6tVSH.)
 Much above that next resistance was not until 178.50 congestion from back then it hit prior to the June contract expiration, with a DOWN CPR at 179.20 (Tolerance at 179.67 all-time high.)